 Charles is not the only one who has been impacted by the Education Finance program at Opportunity International.
 Since 2008, Opportunity has delivered more than 180,000 loans valuing $105 million to improve schools and get kids in the classroom.
 We have been able to provide 2.3 million children with access to a quality education in their own communities.
 In addition to this, Opportunity's EduFinance portfolios have created 290,000 new sustainable seats in affordable classrooms and supported 96,000 new jobs within the educational ecosystem.

-With the launch of Education Quality (EdQuality), Opportunity’s EduFinance initiative now offers the only approach that addresses the capital needs of parents and school owners, while also deepening the skills and competencies of local teachers and staff–all within a sustainable, low-cost framework that can be replicated worldwide.
+However, education is more than just a seat in the classroom.
+Opportunity puts quality first, and with the launch of Education Quality, Opportunity’s EduFinance initiative, quality is emphasized.
+The program offers the only approach that addresses the capital needs of parents and school owners while deepening the skills and competencies of local teachers and staff–all within a sustainable, low-cost framework that can be replicated worldwide.

-Like you, Opportunity knows that everywhere, parents want to give their children a good education.
-The good news is educators are stepping up to fill the gaps left by public school systems.
-Access to capital, blended with trainings and localized support, provides the catalyst for affordable private schools to rapidly expand and improve—and continue expanding and improving, long after Opportunity’s first intervention.
+By supporting Opportunity’s EduFinance initiative, you are accelerating the achievement of education for every child around the world.
+Parents everywhere want to give their children a good education and a chance to escape generational poverty.
+Educators are stepping up to fill the gaps left by public school systems.
+By providing access to capital, training, and local support, you are providing the catalyst for affordable private schools to rapidly expand and improve in the most marginalized communities and continue doing so long after our first intervention.